-The verdict: are ceramic straighteners bad for hair?
+The verdict: are ceramic hair straighteners bad for hair?

-So, like any tool that exposes your hair to heat, ceramic straighteners are, of course, bad for your hair.
-However, the same can be said for the best hair dryers and the best hair straightener brushes on the market as well.
+So, like any tool that exposes your hair to heat, ceramic straighteners can, of course, cause damage.
+However, the same can be said for the best hair straightener brushes on the market, or pretty much any mechanical or heat-styling tool out there as well.

-But, if like many of us, you can’t get through the week without reaching for your styler at least a handful of times, then we’d at least go for something that has mineral-infused plates, to try to minimise the amount of heat needed to style your hair.
+But, if like many of us, you can’t get through the week without reaching for your flat iron at least a handful of times, then we’d at least go for something that has mineral-infused plates to try to minimize the amount of heat needed to style your hair.

-Of course, we’d say to stop using straighteners altogether would be way forward when it comes to healthy hair, but that’s a challenge for another day...
+Of course, we’d say to stop using straighteners altogether would be a way forward when it comes to healthy hair, but that’s a challenge for another day.

 Lululemon Cyber Monday—last call for 55% off cult activewear and luxe accessories